Curious about coaching?

 How long does it Take?

 Sustainable change takes time.
 A coaching relationship may be six to ten sessions for individuals or six months to a year for corporate partners.
-Sessions can be scheduled weekly or bi-weekly.
+Sessions are typically scheduled weekly or bi-weekly for maximum impact and growth momentum.

 Where does coaching take place?